dalton-wilson/CBM-/README.md

 check_and_fill_data(input_folder_path)

-3. cbm_site_data_collection_functions - Collects data from the Easy CBM website.
+C. cbm_site_data_collection_functions - Collects data from the Easy CBM website.
 No API was available, so this section is basically a web scraper.
 In order to ensure proper performance, the browser window that opens during program execution should not be disturbed.

 save_test_date_data(driver, download_dir, timer)